Volume 16, Issue 1 (2024) Res Med Edu 2024, 16(1): 1-11 | Back to browse issues page

 Department of E-Learning in Medical Sciences, Virtual School, Shiraz University of Medical Sciences, Shiraz, Iran , z_karimian_z@yahoo.com

-Introduction: Various factors influence the level of university participation in the development of MOOCs.
-This research aims to determine and compare the importance and status of dimensions affecting the development of MOOCs from the virtual education experts’ views in Iranian medical universities.
+Introduction: Various factors influence the rate of universities` participation in the development of Massive Open Online Courses (MOOCs).
+This research has been done to compare the current and desired status of factors affecting the participation of medical schools in the development of MOOCs from the virtual education experts’ points of view in Iranian medical universities.

-Method: This descriptive survey was conducted in 2021-2022 from the perspective of 206 experts of virtual education in Iranian medical universities.
-The questionnaire consisted of 28 questions on a 5-point Likert scale with a cut-off point of 3.
+Methods: This descriptive study was conducted on 206 experts of virtual education in Iranian medical universities in 2021-2022 .Reseach tool includes a questionnaire consisted of 28 questions on a 5-point Likert scale with a cut-off point of 3.
 The validity of the tool was confirmed using CVR and CVI content analysis, and reliability was confirmed using internal consistency and Cronbach's alpha with a value of 0.949.
-The data were analyzed using and paired t-test, independent t-test, and ANOVA through SPSS.
+Data were analyzed using paired t-test, independent t-test, and ANOVA through SPSS version 21.

 References